For many people.. More than the tonsillectomy, it’s the tonsillectomy recovery process that is more painful.

 Day 1: Generally this the day of the surgery.
 Thanks to pain meds, many people don’t feel any pain, even though their tonsils were completely removed.
 Although in some cases of extreme bleeding, your doctor may ask you to stay in the hospital tonight, else you can get back to your home immediately.
 See Tonsillectomy for Tonsil stones: Is it the best way out for tonsilloliths?

 Day 2: Your real tonsillectomy recovery battle starts on Day 2.
 You need to understand that although the pain meds effectively reduce the pain of surgery, they do cause a number of side effects.
 The first and foremost thing you start to feel is the Nausea, Yes, as it is your initial day, you may feel the power of pain meds to be very heavy.
 As a result, you may suffer extreme nausea and may even feel dizzy all the day.
+However, some specialized acupressure bands can be very much effective in controlling your nausea.

 Day 3: As you get used to pain meds, you may not feel that much nausea as the previous day.
 On the other hand, many adults tend to discover another new problem during these days i.e the extreme constipation (due to painkillers).
 Yes, it is very common for any adult person to suffer constipation, if he/she underwent tonsillectomy and is using pain meds continuously.
+You can try this for quick constipation relief.

 Day 4: constipation may increase day after day, making your entire digestive system go crazy.
 Additionally, you may even start experiencing a low-grade fever, due to the heavy stress on all your systems.